Fiserv/AccessOne/docs/getting-started/setup-tenant/setup-tenant.md

 ## Cloning the Github tenant repoistory

-An example Github repoistory has already been prepared for you to clone.
+An example Github repository has already been prepared for you to clone.

 Head to [Sample tenant repo](github.com/fiserv/sample-tenant) and create a new repoisotry based on this by using the 'New' button.